-What is direct communication?
+What is Direct Communication?

 Direct communication is a form of interaction where two or more parties communicate with each other directly without any intermediaries.
-It is a straightforward communication method that is commonly used in various settings, including personal, professional, and social situations.
+It is a straightforward communication method used in various settings, including personal, professional, and social situations.
 Direct communication involves a clear exchange of information, ideas, and thoughts between the parties involved.

 In direct communication, the message is conveyed without any filters or barriers, allowing the parties to express their thoughts freely.
 This type of communication eliminates the possibility of misinterpretation or misunderstanding, as the message is conveyed directly and in a clear and concise manner.
 Direct communication is essential in building strong relationships, resolving conflicts, and achieving common goals.